learn-co-curriculum/enterprise-transformer/README.md

 ### Next up: Applying transformers to NLP with BERT

-Now that we have a theoretical understanding of transformers, we'll now learn how to use the BERT (bidrectional encoder representations from transformers) model for natural language processing.
+Now that we have a theoretical understanding of transformers, we'll now learn how to use the BERT (bidirectional encoder representations from transformers) model for natural language processing.

 ### Some References